101 (number): In books

-Room 101 is a torture chamber in the novel Nineteen Eighty-Four by George Orwell.
+In the book 1984, written by George Orwell, Room 101 is a designated room used for torture by the Thought Police of Oceania, where the greatest fear known to the Thought Police is unleashed upon the victim.

 In education

 In American university course numbering systems, the number 101 is often used for an introductory course at a beginner's level in a department's subject area.
 This common numbering system was designed to make transfer between colleges easier.
+It can also indicate a course for students not intending to major in the subject; e.g. a student intending to major in English would take English 111 not English 101.

 In theory, any numbered course in one academic institution should bring a student to the same standard as a similarly numbered course at other institutions.
-The term was first introduced by the University of Buffalo in 1929.
+One of earliest such usages, perhaps the first, was by the University of Buffalo in 1929.
+However, this convention is not universally prevalent.
+For example, at the various University of California campuses, all three-digit numbers including 101 denote upper division courses that typically have prior coursework in the subject as prerequisites.

-Based on this usage, the term "101" has been extended to mean an introductory level of learning or a collection of introductory materials to a topic.
+Based on this usage, the term "101" (pronounced /ˌwʌnoʊˈwʌn/ WUN-oh-WUN) has gained a slang sense referring to basic knowledge of a topic or a collection of introductory materials to a topic, as in the sentence, "Boiling potatoes is Cooking 101".
+The Oxford English Dictionary records the usage of "101" in this slang sense from 1986.